-The primary goal of this program is to give military personnel and professionals who graduated from technical and two-year colleges an opportunity to gain knowledge and skills in areas such as Internet Technologies, Information Systems Project Management, UNIX, Systems Analysis, Network Management, and some others.
-Although the program was created for military personnel, it is not limited only to them.
-This certificate program includes courses which reflect the current industry trend and will be useful to IT professionals as well.
+The primary goal of this certificate is to give students not majoring in the Computer Science or Information Technology an opportunity to gain skills in areas such as Computer Interfacing and Configuration, Audio-Video Production Technology, Desktop Publishing & Multimedia Presentation, and some others.
 Completion of the program will be acknowledged by a special certificate.
 All credit hours from this certificate can be transferred to the Undergraduate Program in Information Technology at GSW.